decaporg/decap-cms/website/content/docs/customization.md

 **Params:**

-* name: The name of the entry which this preview component will be used for.
+* name: The name of the collection (or file for file collections) which this preview component will be used for.
   * Folder collections: Use the name of the collection
   * File collections: Use the name of the file
 * react_component: A React component that renders the collection data.
 Four props will be passed to your component during render: